scipp/sciline/docs/developer/adr/0001-remove-isinstance-checks-when-setting-parameters.md

 Checking the type catches the first error, but not the second.
 Paradoxically, setting an integer would often be a valid operation in the example, since `scipp.hist` can handle this case, whereas the wrong unit would not be valid.
-This may indicate that defining `QBins` as an alias of `scipp.Variable` is actually an anti-pattern.
+This may indicate that defining `QBins` as an alias of `scipp.Variable` is actually an instance of an anti-pattern.
 Instead, imagine we have defined a specific `class QBins`, which performs validation in its constructor, and defines `__call__` so it can be used as a provider:

 ```python